HyoungsungKim/ECC-PoW-project/README.md

 ### 2019.09.28 Fix verifySeal and implement unit test

-- Thread local variable was problem (H matrix)
+- Thread(go routine) local variable was problem (H matrix)
 - Fix it as thread share variable.
-- It can be thread share variable.
-Because it is not written in thread(goroutine)
+- It can be shared with other threads.
+Because it is not changed in thread(goroutine)
 - Implement unit test for verification.
 - Currently, approximate block generation time is 100 ~ 120 sec